celikaylin/docker-quick-guide/external-data-storages.md

 ```
 Make sure your folder or file which you are sharing is listed at Docker sharing file list.
 It shouldn't be list it exact path, listed parent folder is enough.

+#### 🚀 File sharing
+The File sharing tab is only available in Hyper-V mode(Settings --> Resources --> File Sharing), because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.

 #### 🚀 Shortcut of the full path of the project
 ```bash
  For windows        :   -v "%cd%":/app